linebender/druid/README.md

 ```

 Check out the [the examples folder] for a more comprehensive demonstration of
-druid's existing functionality and widgets.
+Druid's existing functionality and widgets.

 ## Screenshots